Blood tests may prevent relapse in breast cancer patients

 There are currently no effective tests to establish which patients are at risk of relapse from breast cancer, so this innovative trial led by The Royal Marsden will be the first of its kind and could change how some breast cancer is treated.

-Professor of Molecular Oncology at The Institute of Cancer Research, London, and Head of the Ralph Lauren Centre for Breast Cancer Research at The Royal Marsden NHS Foundation Trust.
+The principal investigator of the TRAK-ER trial, Professor Nicholas Turner, is Professor of Molecular Oncology at The Institute of Cancer Research, London and Head of the Ralph Lauren Centre for Breast Cancer Research at The Royal Marsden.
+He said: